MileHacker Logo

 Public Transportation

 The RTC bus system serves the entire Las Vegas Valley.
 The Deuce on the Strip double-decker bus service operates 24/7.
-It results in calls at most major resorts.
+It results in stops at most large resorts.
 Strip & Downtown Express (SDX) a faster service with fewer stops.

 The Las Vegas Monorail elevated train operates independently from the bus system.
-It runs along the east side of the Strip, connecting several main holiday resorts from MGM Grand to SAHARA Las Vegas.
-It offers a quick way to bypass Strip traffic.
+It runs along the east side of the Primary thoroughfare, connecting several main holiday resorts from MGM Grand to SAHARA Las Vegas.
+It offers a quick way to skip Strip traffic.

 Routes & Fares